slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 Then we need to commit and push.

-On Netlify we have to go to the `Identity` tab and click `Enable Identity` button.
+On Netlify we have to go to the `Identity` tab and click the `Enable Identity` button.
 Then under `Settings and usage` we should select `invite only` and enable `Git gateway`.
-After that we can invite users who can edit our blog under `Invite users` in the `Identity` tab.
+After that, we can invite users who can edit our blog under `Invite users` in the `Identity` tab.

-After confirming email address we should have access to the admin panel.
+After confirming the email address we should have access to the admin panel.
 Let's edit the URL by adding `/admin` at the end.
-We can now choose password and edit our blog through the browser.
+We can now choose a password and edit our blog through the browser.